 These Sous Vide Lobster Tails are incredibly tender, juicy, and full of delicious lemon butter flavor.
-With sous vide method, cooking lobster is no longer intimidating.
+With the sous vide method, cooking lobster is no longer intimidating.
 This is a no-fail recipe that produces the most succulent restaurant-quality lobster at home!

 This easy sous vide lobster recipe will have you cooking like a pro.
 It’s much better than boiling, steaming, or baking method, and guarantees perfect lobsters every time!
 Dip them in melted butter – OMG – it will be the best lobster you have ever tasted!